-For ML model training, performance monitoring and UE positioning calculation using LMF-based AI/ML Positioning, the LMF checks with UDM the user consent status before collecting UE related data, see clause 6.22.3 and clause 6.22.4.
+For ML model training and performance monitoring using LMF-based AI/ML Positioning, the LMF checks with UDM the user consent for purpose “model training” before collecting UE related data, see clause 6.22.3 and clause 6.22.4.

+NOTE 5: For UE positioning calculation utilizing the trained model, procedures related to the LCS privacy profile in Clause 5.4 apply, but a user consent check is not required.